Are you eligible?

 1. Information Sessions

-This is an opportunity to hear from us about how funding could be possible.
+This is an opportunity to hear from us about possible funding.

 2. Registering on our Grants System

 Your organisation must register on our Grants System to submit a funding proposal.
 You then need to submit a brief project overview.
 When this is approved, you can then start your proposal.

 3. Discussing your proposal

 We will arrange a visit to see the proposed work being delivered.
 We will contact you once you have started your proposal to arrange a visit.
 You must have a full draft proposal (including supporting documents) ready on the system seven days before your visit.

 After we have visited and received feedback, you must submit your final proposal and supporting documents via the Grants Management System.

 5. Board Meeting - 6th December

-Our board will meet to make final funding decisions.
+Our board will meet on the 6th of December to make final funding decisions.

 Submitting a Proposal